 The study will help gain a better understanding of electronic learning environments.
-It will give some initial recommendations to the Saudi Ministry of Higher Education and Saudi university administrations on the adoption of web-conferenced to support learning and teaching.
-It gives recommendations for conducting training web-conferences using free web-conferencing software and for extending free web-conferencing and webinar tools to other educational settings in a variety of disciplines, especially where there is shortage in specialized and qualified instructors.
-It shows how instructors and students can connect in an easy way.
-It sheds light on the internal and external barriers facing training web-conferences.
-It also gives a set of guidelines for the best practices in training web-conferences.
+It will give some initial recommendations to the Saudi Ministry of Higher Education and Saudi university administrations on the adoption of synchronous web conferencing to support learning and teaching.
+It gives recommendations for conducting synchronous training workshops using free web conferencing software and for extending free web-conferencing and webinar tools to other educational settings in a variety of disciplines, especially where there is shortage in specialized and qualified instructors.
+It shows how instructors and student can connect in an easy way and sheds light on the internal and external barriers facing synchronous online training workshops.
+It also gives a set of guidelines for the best practices in online training workshops.
 Results of the study provide meaningful guidance for both researchers and practitioners responsible for the design and implementation of synchronous online training courses.